Havi Schanz: Robin Williams Immortalized in Ocean Drive

-Over his career he has shown he is philanthropic by nature, Havi Schanz has donated many of his paintings to benefit noteworthy charitable organizations like Children's Autism Foundation, Human Rights Campaign, Lions Club International, Make-A-Wish Foundation, and Unicorn Children's Foundation, aidscareos.com, among others, but also sold a portrait of Donald Trump to the Trump Foundation.
+Schanz has donated many of his paintings to benefit charitable organizations like Children's Autism Foundation, Human Rights Campaign, Lions Club International, Make-A-Wish Foundation, and Unicorn Children's Foundation, aidscareos.com, among others.
+He also sold a portrait of Donald Trump to the Trump Foundation.

-He has collaborated with Gloria Estefan and her husband, Emilio Estefan, to create a portrait that was auctioned to benefit the non-profit group Equality.
+He has collaborated with Gloria Estefan and her husband Emilio to create a portrait that was auctioned to benefit the non-profit group Equality.
 Also, Toby Keith, Cindy Crawford, and David Cook signed their portraits for auction.